KuangjuX-Archived/Mini-Mips32/README.md

 - addu, slt
 - beq, bne, j

-This project is the last lab for TJU Digital Design Course which lay the foundation for Computer Articture Course.
+This project is the last lab for TJU Digital Design Course which lay the foundation for Computer Architecture Course.